Closed System Transfer Device for Hazardous Drugs

 Plunger and open barrel contamination is a recent and growing concern.
 The possibility of syringe plunger contamination during routine drug preparations and IV pushes at hospitals is evident by several recently conducted studies.
 These studies indicate that high levels of drug residuals on the open syringe plungers and cylinders

 of standard syringes exist.
 These residuals in turn contaminate gloves, gowns and other work environment.
-Unlike other devices that use standard syringes with open cylinders and plungers, EQUASHIELD's distinctive double jacket syringe enclosure makes it the only CSTD to address this issue and eliminate the possibility of exposure through the back of the syringe.
+Unlike other devices that use standard syringes with open cylinders and plungers, EQUASHIELD’s distinctive double jacket syringe enclosure makes it the only Closed System Transfer Device to address this issue and eliminate the possibility of exposure through the back of the syringe.

-EQUASHIELD's fixed fully shielded needles provide the ultimate protection from accidental needle stick injuries.
+EQUASHIELD’s fixed fully shielded needles provide the ultimate protection from accidental needle stick injuries.
 Equashield provides a wide portfolio of compounding and administration products, designed to reduce the risk from accidental needle sticks during use.
-Due to EQUASHIELD’s simple and intuitive design, the closed system transfer device offers a shorting learning curve making staff training a breeze.
+Due to EQUASHIELD’s simple and intuitive design, the Closed System Transfer Device offers a short learning curve making staff training a breeze.
 Intuitive connections and elimination of several time consuming steps make this product ideal for both pharmacy and nursing.